Will the Stock Market Crash?

 Steady High Interest Rates Often Induce Recessions

-Rising interest rates always preceded a recession and most housing market crashes.
+Rising interest rates, or too high relative to the economy, always preceded a recession and most housing market crashes.
 Most forecasts for 2025 and 2026 are subdued, as economists might see high rates, debt, trade protectionism, and more retarding economic output and employment.
-But are they just being political?

 Andrew Slimmon of Morgan Stanley believes a 10% to 15% correction is coming this year.
 He says to be ready for this drop, ready to buy high beta, low risk value stocks.
 Goldman Sachs has predicted a 35% chance of a recession.